How to Use COUNTA Function with Criteria in Excel (4 Methods)

 Output: 3

-• COUNTA(B5:B12)-SUMPRODUCT(COUNTIF(B5:B12,D7:D9)) -> based on the above output from the SUMRODUCT function, it actually refers COUNTA(B5:B12)-3, which means it subtracts the summation of the count value of the things that we don’t to count from the original total to get the final result.
+• COUNTA(B5:B12)-SUMPRODUCT(COUNTIF(B5:B12,D7:D9)) -> based on the output from the SUMPRODUCT function, it resolves to COUNTA(B5:B12)-3, subtracting the sum of the count of the things that we don’t to count from the original total to return the final result.

 Output: 5